 You can also use voice commands on Google’s homepage.

 Okay, that’s nice and all.
 But what else can I do?

 If you click on the Launcher icon (bottom-left of the screen), you’ll get a popup box with all your installed apps.
 You can say “OK Google” and search for apps you’ve installed and launch them.
 You can also search Google from this screen, as the Launcher is a multipurpose tool.
 It searches your apps and Google simultaneously.

 It even works with partial keywords.
 If you’re searching for “angry birds” you can simply say “angry” and it’ll show you live search results for “angry” on Google and any apps you have installed that matches “angry,” such as “angry birds.”

-Note that you can also access the Launcher by pressing the Finder Key, which is the magnifying glass icon on your keyboard (where “Caps Lock” is on a typical keyboard).
+Here’s a tip: Note that you can also access the Launcher by pressing the Finder Key, which is the magnifying glass icon on your keyboard (where “Caps Lock” is on a typical keyboard) for quick access.

 Pretty cool, huh?

 Cool.
 Show me more cool things I can do.